 BCM is THE unique source of information for owners of converted buses and motorcoaches, especially those doing their own conversions or redoing/maintaining a commercial conversion.
 By permission of the publisher, you can read the entire February 2013 issue here for free!
 If you like this issue, most back issues are available for sale.
 All issues since 2008 are available online to active subscribers and BCM has an ongoing project to scan older (non-digital) issues and make them available in the archive.

-If this looks like a magazine you would enjoy reading every month, you can also subscribe here.
+If this looks like a magazine you would enjoy reading every month, you can also subscribe here using this link.

 Bruce’s articles have appeared in the following issues (in reverse chronological order).
 The [Nnn] is the cumulative issue count (not the issue number) and the [Ann] is the article count.
 The cover of each issue appears along with the article title(s) and description(s).

 June 2020 – [N49] – Boondocers Welcome – A Hosts’ Perspective [A58] The Boondockers Welcome program is a web-based, membership service that allows guest members to arrange to stay overnight in their RV on the private property of host members for free or for a small donation to cover electricity (if used).
 We have been both host and guest members almost from the beginning of the program, but most of our experience with the program has been as a host.
 In this article Bruce describes the program from that perspective.

 November 2018 – [N48] – H3-40 Air Disc Brake Failure & Repair: Part 3 of 3 [A57] In the third and final part of this series, Bruce describes the work that was undertaken on the other three air disc brakes as a preventative measure.
 This included replacing the calipers, pads, rotors, and slack adjusters.